Contact Us

 • If your favorite stores aren’t diverting their wasted food, ask them to.

-Individual efforts like these may feel small in the shadow of a problem as large as global climate change, but small changes can add up to much bigger impacts.
+Individual efforts like these may feel small in the shadow of problems as significant as food insecurity, price inflation, and global climate change, but small changes can add up to much bigger impacts.
 If these five tips inspired you to think about wasted food differently, share this article!

 Learn More